wookey-project/ewok-kernel/doc/perms_internals.rst

 EwoK permissions kernel API
 ---------------------------

-Inside the kernel, the permission module expose a very simple API, in order to support permission management modularity.
-This permits, in a future work to add various permission model using the same API to other parts of the kernel.
+Inside the kernel, the permission module exposes a very simple API, in order to support permission management modularity.
+This permits, in a future work, to add various permission models using the same API to other parts of the kernel.

-The permission API defines a list of ressource name:
+The permission API defines a list of resource names:

 +-------------------------+-----------------------------------------------------------------------+
 | Permission name         | Description                                                           |